ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 ## **4.1 What is Node**

 The JavaScript language was created to run inside the browser, so as to create rich and responsive web applications.
 It is an interpreted language that is platform independent, running on Mac, Linux, Windows, and other platforms.
 Browser side JavaScript runs in a sandbox.
-The code you load from the Internet, can't be trusted, so there are things that JavaScript isn't allowed to do when running in the browser, like accessing the local file system or opening a server side socket.
+The code you run in the browser is loaded from the Internet and can't be trusted, so there are things that JavaScript isn't allowed to do when running in the browser, like accessing the local file system or opening a server side socket.
 To provide security protections, browser side JavaScript runs in a sandbox, a protected area that blocks off various functions.

 A while back, some folks at Google had the thought: There are a lot of JavaScript programmers.
 Wouldn't it be nice if they could write server side code in JavaScript?
 Wouldn't it be nice if they could develop web application servers in JavaScript?
 At the time, the other leading platform independent language was Java, a far more complicated language.